DanielTorAndersson/prisma_cloud_rbac_tag/README.md

 - Prisma Cloud API access credentials (username and password).
 - Prisma Cloud URL.
 - Necessary environment variables set for Prisma Cloud authentication.
+- Subscriptions already onboarded to Prisma Cloud
+- Subscriptions with key/value pair matching in the script

 ## How to Use